Manuel Margot Player Props: Rays vs. Phillies

 Manuel Margot At The Plate

-- Margot is batting .260 with 13 doubles, a triple, three home runs and 15 walks.
+- Margot has 13 doubles, a triple, three home runs and 15 walks while batting .255.

-- He has hit a long ball in 4.8% of his games this year, and 1.4% of his trips to the dish.
+- In 4.8% of his games this season, he has hit a home run, and 1.3% of his trips to the dish.

-- In 35.5% of his games this year, Margot has had at least one RBI.
-He's picked up more than one in 6.5%.
+- In 34.9% of his games this year, Margot has notched at least one RBI.
+In four of those games (6.3%) he recorded more than one RBI.

-- In 22 of 62 games this year, he has scored, and six of those games included multiple runs.
+- He has scored in 22 games this year (34.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.